Manchu Restoration: Restoration

 Duan immediately took command of the republican troops stationed in nearby Tianjin.
 On July 5, 1917, his troops seized the Beijing–Tianjin railway 40 kilometers from the capital.
 On the same day, General Zhang left the capital to meet the republicans, his forces further bolstered by Manchu reinforcements.
 Zhang was faced with overwhelming odds; almost all of the Northern Army was opposed to him and he was forced to withdraw after republican troops seized control of the two main railway lines to the capital.
-Duan Qirui ordered an aerial bombardment of the Forbidden City compound, and a Caudron Type D aircraft, piloted by Pan Shizhong (潘世忠) with bombardier Du Yuyuan (杜裕源) was dispatched from Nanyuan Airbase to drop three bombs over the Forbidden City, causing the death of an eunuch, but otherwise causing minor damage; other sources state that the Caudron aircraft was piloted the principal of the Nanyuan Aviation School, Qin Guoyong (秦國鏞).
+Duan Qirui ordered an aerial bombardment of the Forbidden City compound, and a Caudron Type D aircraft, piloted by Pan Shizhong (潘世忠) with bombardier Du Yuyuan (杜裕源) was dispatched from Nanyuan Airbase to drop three bombs over the Forbidden City, causing the death of a eunuch, but otherwise causing minor damage; other sources state that the Caudron aircraft was piloted by the principal of the Nanyuan Aviation School, Qin Guoyong (秦國鏞).
 This was the first recorded instance of aerial bombardment deployed by the early-republican era Chinese Air Force.

 On the ninth day of the Restoration, General Zhang resigned from his appointed positions, retaining only the command of his troops in the capital, which were surrounded by republican forces.
 The restored imperial court prepared an edict of abdication for Puyi, but fearful of Zhang's royalist forces, did not dare proclaim it.
 The imperial court began secret negotiations with republican forces to prevent an assault on the city, even asking the foreign legations to mediate between the parties.
 The uncertainty over the imperial court's own fate and that of General Zhang caused negotiations to fall apart.
 The republican generals announced a general assault on the positions of the monarchists on the morning of July 12.